 Polio vaccine to help protect against a crippling viral disease that can cause paralysis.

-Influenza vaccine to help protect against the flu.
+Influenza vaccine to help protect against influenza (flu).
 This vaccine is recommended for all people beginning at 6 months and older

-MMR vaccine to help protect against measles, mumps, and rubella (German measles).
+MMR vaccine to help protect against measles, mumps, and rubella (German measles), all highly contagious and potentially very serious diseases.

 Varicella vaccine to help protect against chickenpox and its many complications including flesh-eating strep, staph toxic shock, and encephalitis (an inflammation of the brain).